modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 fastscore model output
 ```

+This model takes a minute to run, so give it a bit to run.
 Now we can see the output from our model!

 `{"A": 0.0032884993124753237, "B": 0.004323431756347418, "C": 0.992388129234314}`